ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

-When we reached the Pi desktop we then connected to the wifi We opened up the terminal and pinged the other Raspberry Pis on the network we used "ping" and the IP address of another Pi
+When we reached the Pi desktop we then connected to the wifi We opened up the terminal and pinged the other Raspberry Pis on the network we used "ping" and the IP address of another Pi to do this